Sharifian Caliphate: Historical precedents

-The Banu Hashim, from which the Hashemites originate, held the Sunni caliphate during various eras, the most famous one being under the Abbasid caliphate.
+The Banu Hashim, from which the Hashemites originate, held the Sunni caliphate during various eras, most notably under the Abbasid caliphate.

 The idea of the Sharifian Caliphate has been floating since at least the 15th century.
 The Sharifs of Mecca were significant figures in Sunni Islam because, in addition to them being Sharifs and their control over the two most important mosques in Islam, they also guaranteed the free passage for performing Hajj and defended the pilgrimage route against various raids carried out by Bedouins targeting the pilgrims.

-Towards the end of the 19th century, the prospects for a potential Sharifian Caliphate grew more realistic due to the decline of the Ottoman Empire, which had been heavily defeated in the Russo-Turkish War of 1877–1878.
+Towards the end of the 19th century, a potential Sharifian Caliphate became more likely due to the decline of the Ottoman Empire, which had been heavily defeated in the Russo-Turkish War of 1877–1878.
 The initial Arab uprisings challenging the authority of the Ottoman caliphate and advocating for the appointment of an Arab Sharif as caliph can be traced back to 1883, when Sheikh Hamat-al-Din seized control of Sanaa and explicitly called for the establishment of a caliphate led by a Sharif.
 During this period, an increasing number of Muslim and Arab thinkers began to advocate for the idea of a caliphate returning to the Quraysh, such as Abd al-Rahman al-Kawakibi.

 According to Israeli historian Joshua Teitelbaum, there is little evidence that the idea of a Sharifian Caliphate ever gained wide grassroots support in the Middle East or anywhere else for that matter.
-However, Saudi researcher Mai Yamani states that the idea "became extensively debated in the Arab world in the waning years of the Ottoman Empire."
+Saudi researcher Mai Yamani states that the idea "became extensively debated in the Arab world in the waning years of the Ottoman Empire."